How to Get a Dental Assistant License in New York

 How New York Compares

-New York requires 0 hours of pre-license education for dental assistants.
+New York does not require any pre-license education hours.
 The average total cost in New York is around $1,200, compared to the national average of $1,456.
 New York's 3-year renewal cycle is longer than the national average of 1.6 years.

 How Much Does a Dental Assistant License Cost in New York?